Dear reader of ADxS.org, please excuse the disruption.

 1.1.5.
 Reduced connectivity sgACC-dlPFC predicted later anxiety/depression symptoms

-A study of ADHD children with ADHD found that reduced connectivity between the mood-relevant subgenual anterior cingulate cortex (sgACC) and the dlPFC at age 7 correlated with increased internalizing symptoms (anxiety, depression) up to age 11.8
+A study of ADHD children with ADHD found that decreased connectivity between the subgenual anterior cingulate cortex (sgACC) relevant to moods and the dlPFC at age 7 correlated with increased internalizing symptoms (anxiety, depression) by age 11.8

 1.2.
 Salience network